-- 1. Immediately after CPU reset, perform target/device-specific CPU initialization (beginning at c\int00). - 2.
-Prior to cinit(), run the table of "reset functions" (the xdc.runtime.Reset module provides this hook). - 3.
+- 1. Immediately after CPU reset, perform target/device-specific CPU initialization (beginning at c_int00).
+See the "Program Loading and Running" chapter in the Assembly Language Tools User's Guide for your target family for details on this step and the cinit() step. - 2.
+Prior to cinit(), run the table of "reset functions" (the xdc.runtime.Reset module provides this hook).
+The functions specified in the Reset.fxns[] array are called.
+These reset functions are called only on platforms where a reset is performed before running a program. - 3.
 Run cinit() to initialize C runtime environment. - 4.
 Run the user-supplied "first functions" (the xdc.runtime.Startup module provides this hook). - 5.
 Run all the module initialization functions. - 6.
 Run the user-supplied "last functions" (the xdc.runtime.Startup module provides this hook). - 7.
 Run pinit(). - 8.
 Run main().

-The "after main()" startup sequence is governed by SYS/BIOS and is initiated by an explicit call to the BIOS\start() function at the end of the application's main() function.
-The SYS/BIOS startup sequence that run when BIOS\start() is called is as follows:
+The "after main()" startup sequence is governed by SYS/BIOS and is initiated by an explicit call to the BIOS_start() function at the end of the application's main() function.
+The SYS/BIOS startup sequence that run when BIOS_start() is called is as follows:

 - 1. Startup Functions.
-Run the user-supplied "startup functions" (see BIOS.startupFxns). - 2.
+Run the user-supplied "startup functions" (see BIOS.startupFxns).
+If the system supports Timers, all statically created timers are initialized at this point using their static configuration.
+If a timer was configured to start "automatically," it is started here. - 2.
 Enable Hardware Interrupts. - 3.
-Timer Startup.
-If the system supports Timers, then at this point all configured timers are initialized per their user-configuration.
-If a timer was configured to start "automatically", it is started here. - 4.
 Enable Software Interrupts.
-If the system supports software interrupts (Swis) (see BIOS.swiEnabled), then the SYS/BIOS startup sequence enables Swis at this point. - 5.
+If the system supports software interrupts (Swis) (see BIOS.swiEnabled), then the SYS/BIOS startup sequence enables Swis at this point. - 4.
 Task Startup.
 If the system supports Tasks (see BIOS.taskEnabled), then task scheduling begins here.
 If there are no statically or dynamically created Tasks in the system, then execution proceeds directly to the idle loop.

-The following configuration script excerpt installs a user-supplied startup function at every possible control point in the XDCtools and SYS/BIOS startup sequence.
+The following configuration script excerpt installs a user-supplied startup function at every possible control point in the startup sequence.
 Configuration scripts have a file extension ".cfg" and used to configure modules and objects.